citp/BlockSci/docs/reference/heuristics/change.rst

 Change Address Heuristics
 --------------------------

-BlockSci supports a number of different heuristics for determining potential change outputs for a given transaction.
+BlockSci provides a number of different heuristics for determining potential change outputs for a given transaction.
 The heuristics are sometimes contradictory and thus we provide users with the ability to choose which heuristics they wish to apply.
 Further, you can combine different change address heuristics through the various composition operators of the :py:class:`blocksci.heuristics.change.ChangeHeuristic` class.